g0v-it/data-budget/README.md

 - "legge di bilancio" (the actual budget)
 - "consuntivo di bilancio" (consolidated balance)

-The platform extracts main financial facts from the official [open data portal](https://bdap-opendata.mef.gov.it) provided by the "Ministero dell'Economia e Finance" and produces a knowledge graph according with the [fr-ap-mef profile](fr-ap-mef)
+The platform extracts the main financial facts from the official [open data portal](https://bdap-opendata.mef.gov.it) provided by the "Ministero dell'Economia e Finance" and produces a knowledge graph according with the [fr-ap-mef profile](fr-ap-mef)

-Any application access such knowledge through a SPARQL interface as suggested by the Semantic Web standards.
+Application access such knowledge through a SPARQL interface, as suggested by the Semantic Web standards.

-The data-budget is built using the [Smart Data as a Service platform (SDaaS)](https://github.com/linkeddatacenter/sdaas-ce) and provides:
+The data-budget project uses the [Smart Data as a Service platform (SDaaS)](https://github.com/linkeddatacenter/sdaas-ce) and provides:

 - a persistent RDF store for the knowledge graph;
 - a data ingestion engine;